Section 234A : Interest for Late Filing of ITR

 What is Section 234A?

-As we know, ITR for a particular Financial Year needs to be filed within the prescribed time limit i.e, 31st July of the next financial year when a tax audit is not applicable.
-Hence, if you fail to file your return within that prescribed time, you will be liable to pay interest u/s 234A.
-In that case, you will be in one of the following three situations :
+Income Tax Return for a particular Financial Year needs to be filed within the prescribed time limit i.e., 31st July of the next financial year when a tax audit is not applicable.
+In cases where tax audit is applicable the due date shall be 31st October of the next financial year.
+Hence, if the taxpayer fails to file the return within that prescribed time, they will be liable to pay interest u/s 234A.
+In that case, they can be in one of the following three situations :

-1. You have outstanding taxes to pay to the IT department
+- There are outstanding taxes to pay to the IT department.

-2. You are eligible for a tax refund from the IT department
+- There is a tax refund from the IT department.

-If you fall under the 2nd or 3rd situation, you need not worry about attracting interest for not filing your ITR on time.
+If a taxpayer falls under the 2nd or 3rd situation, there is no need to worry about attracting interest for not filing an ITR on time.

-Apart from 234A, following interest/fee are also covered under section 234:
+Apart from 234A, the following interest/fee is also covered under section 234:

 When will interest u/s 234A be levied?

 Interest u/s 234A is levied from the first day after the due date till the actual date of paying the taxes.
-For example, the due date to file ITR for AY 2022-23 is 31st July 2022 for non tax audit cases.
-If a taxpayer misses the due date, then interest u/s 234A will be levied.
-The interest u/s 234A will be imposed from 1st August 2022 till the date they have their taxes paid.
+For example, the due date to file ITR for AY 2023-24 is 31st July 2023 for non-tax audit cases.
+If a taxpayer misses the due date, then interest u/s 234A will be levied on the outstanding tax dues.
+The interest u/s 234A will be imposed from 1st August 2023 till the date taxes are paid.

 Rate of Interest applicable u/s 234A